AlexSantini10/distributed-sensor-hub/docs/architecture.md

 ### Two independent update streams

-The state worker separates updates intended for the Web API from updates intended for replication, preventing one consumer from starving the other.
+`NodeStateStore` separates updates intended for the Web API from updates intended for replication, preventing one consumer from starving the other.

+### Decoupled state and event models

+State mutation rules are isolated inside `NodeStateStore`, while input normalization is isolated in `SensorEvent`/`SensorEventQueue`.
+This keeps `NodeStateWorker` focused on orchestration and reduces coupling between sensors, state storage, and replication.

 ### TCP with length-prefix framing